ajschumacher/emacs_python/README.md

 Emacs, and you can see that now both clients are connected to the same Emacs daemon.

-Notice how similar the interface is whether at the console or in the GUI window.
+Notice how similar the interface is whether at a console or in a GUI window.

     C-x C-f hello.el